 How to Apply to Multiple Italian Universities Simultaneously: Strategy Guide for Indian Students

-Understanding how to leverage your choices can be the difference between securing a seat in a top-tier city like Milan or Bologna and missing out on the academic year entirely.
+Understanding how to leverage your choice can be the difference between securing a seat in a top-tier city like Milan or Bologna and missing out on the academic year entirely.
 This guide breaks down the preference mechanics, seat allocation logic, and proven strategies to maximize your chances of success in the 2026 intake.

 How the Preference System Works